Magnetic field reveals vanishing Hall response in the normal state of stripe-ordered cuprates

-La$_{2-x-y}$Sr$_x$(Nd,Eu)$_y$CuO$_4$ compounds are ideal candidates for addressing these issues because, for doping levels near $x=1/8$, they exhibit both spin and charge orders with the strongest correlations and lowest $T_{c}^{0}$ at $H=0$.
-In particular, in each CuO$_2$ plane, charge order appears in the form of static stripes that are separated by charge-poor regions of oppositely phased antiferromagnetism\cite{Fradkin2015}, i.e. spin stripes, with the onset temperatures $T_{CO} >T_{SO}>T_{c}^{0}$.
-The low values of $T_{c}^{0}$ have made it possible to determine the in-plane $T$--$H$ vortex phase diagram\cite{ZShi2019-Hc2} using both linear and nonlinear transport over an unprecendented range of $T$ and perpendicular $H$ (i.e. $H\perp$~CuO$_2$ layers), and to probe deep into the high-field normal state.
-The most intriguing question, indeed, is what happens after the superconductivity is suppressed by $H$, i.e. for fields greater than the quantum melting field of the vortex solid where $T_c(H)\rightarrow 0$.
-It turns out that a wide regime of vortex liquid-like behavior, i.e. strong SC phase fluctuations, persists in two-dimensional (2D) CuO$_2$ layers, all the way up to the upper critical field $H_{c2}$.
-It is in this regime that recent electrical transport measurements have also revealed\cite{ZShi-PDW} the signatures of the PDW SC state.
-The normal state, found at $H>H_{c2}$, is highly anomalous\cite{ZShi2019-Hc2}: it is characterized by a weak, insulatinglike $T$-dependence of the in-plane longitudinal resistivity, $\rho_{xx}\propto\ln(1/T)$, without any sign of saturation down to at least $T/T_{c}^{0}\sim 10^{-2}$, and the negative magnetoresistance (MR).
-In particular, the $\ln(1/T)$ behavior is \textit{suppressed} by $H$, strongly suggesting that $\rho_{xx}$ becomes independent of $T$, i.e. metallic, at experimentally inaccessible fields ($H>70$~T).
-This behavior is in contrast to the $H$-independent $\ln(1/T)$ reported\cite{Ando1995,Ono2000} in the absence of stripes \cite{Croft2014,Wen2019}, where the high-$H$ normal state appears to be an insulator\cite{Ando1995,Boebinger1996}.
-In either case, the origin of such a weak, insulatinglike behavior is not understood, but it is clear that the presence of stripes seems to affect the nature of the normal state.
+The central issue for understanding the high-temperature superconductivity in cuprates is the nature of the ground state that would have appeared had superconductivity not intervened.
+Therefore, magnetic fields have been commonly used to suppress superconductivity and expose the properties of the normal state, but the nature of the high-$H$ normal state may be further complicated by the interplay of charge and spin orders with superconductivity.
+La$_{2-x-y}$Sr$_x$(Nd,Eu)$_y$CuO$_4$ compounds are ideal candidates for probing the nature of the field-revealed ground state\cite{Keimer2015} of underdoped cuprates in the presence of intertwined orders because, for doping levels near $x=1/8$, they exhibit both spin and charge orders with the strongest correlations and lowest $T_{c}^{0}$ already at $H=0$.
+In particular, in each CuO$_2$ plane, charge order appears in the form of static stripes that are separated by charge-poor regions of oppositely phased antiferromagnetism\cite{Fradkin2015}, i.e. spin stripes, with the onset temperatures $T_{\mathrm{CO}} >T_{\mathrm{SO}}>T_{\mathrm{c}}^{0}$; stripes are rotated by 90$^{\circ}$ from one layer to next.
+The low values of $T_{\mathrm{c}}^{0}$ have made it possible to determine the in-plane $T$--$H$ vortex phase diagram\cite{ZShi2019-Hc2} using both linear and nonlinear transport over the relatively largest range of $T$ and perpendicular $H$ (i.e. $H\perp$~CuO$_2$ layers), and to probe deep into the high-field normal state.
+The most intriguing question, indeed, is what happens after the superconductivity is suppressed by $H$, i.e. for fields greater than the quantum melting field of the vortex solid where $T_\mathrm{c}(H)\rightarrow 0$.
+It turns out that a wide regime of vortex liquid-like behavior, i.e. strong superconducting (SC) phase fluctuations, persists in two-dimensional (2D) CuO$_2$ layers, all the way up to the upper critical field $H_{\mathrm{c}2}$.
+It is in this regime that recent electrical transport measurements have also revealed\cite{ZShi-PDW} the signatures of a spatially modulated SC state referred to as a pair density wave\cite{Agterberg2019} (PDW).
+The normal state, found at $H>H_{\mathrm{c}2}$, is highly anomalous\cite{ZShi2019-Hc2}: it is characterized by a weak, insulating $T$-dependence of the in-plane longitudinal resistivity, $\rho_{xx}\propto\ln(1/T)$, without any sign of saturation down to at least $T/T_{\mathrm{c}}^{0}\sim 10^{-2}$, and the negative magnetoresistance (MR).
+In contrast to the $H$-independent $\ln(1/T)$ reported\cite{Ando1995,Ono2000} for the case where there is no clear evidence of charge order\cite{Jacobsen2015} in $H=0$ and where the high-$H$ normal state appears to be an insulator\cite{Ando1995,Boebinger1996}, here the $\ln(1/T)$ behavior is suppressed by $H$, strongly suggesting that $\rho_{xx}$ becomes independent of $T$, i.e. metallic, at high enough magnetic field ($H>70$~T).
+In either case, the origin of such a weak, insulating behavior is not understood\cite{Fournier1998,Ono2000,Sun2005,Rullier2008,Zhou2018}, but it is clear that the presence of stripes seems to affect the nature of the normal state.
+Therefore, additional experiments are needed to probe the highest-$H$ regime.